What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 The Civic Museum of Bormio è a small but valuable treasure trove located inside the Palazzo De Simoni in the city's historic center.
 It includes as many as 27 exhibition rooms and houses a vast collection of more than 4,000 objects, which narrate the culture, crafts, labor, folklore and religious life of the area.

-Inside the museum you can admire the ancient tools used by carpenters and cobblers in their workshops, the tools used for milk processing and those for farming in the fields.
+Inside the museum you can admire the antique tools used by carpenters and cobblers in their workshops, tools used for milk processing and those for farming in the fields.

 One of the attractions not to be missed è the grand stagecoach (a type of carriage) that, until 1915, operated through the Stelvio Pass, as well as a valuable collection of old skis.